11 Virtual Art Museum Tours That Will Cost You Nothing

 The Metropolitan Museum of Art – New York City, USA

-The MET has over two million work of art divided up into 17 curatorial departments.
-If you are an art lover this museum has everything you can imagine.
+The MET has over two million artworks divided into 17 curatorial departments.
+If you are an art lover, this museum has everything you can imagine.

 There is art from classical antiquity and ancient Egypt.
-There are paintings and sculpture from most of the European masters.
+There are paintings and sculptures from most of the European masters.
 They have an extensive collection of American and modern art.

-The MET also has a lot of African, Asian, Oceania, Byzantine and Islamic art.
-Including a lot of antique weapons and armor from around the world.
-If you are looking for inspiration, this museum is an art lovers dream.
+The MET also has a lot of African, Asian, Oceanian, Byzantine, and Islamic art, including a lot of antique weapons and armor from around the world.
+If you want inspiration, this museum is an art lover’s dream.

-Now from the comfort of your own home, you can enjoy a virtual tour of the The Metropolitan Museum of Art.
+Now, you can enjoy a virtual tour of the Metropolitan Museum of Art from your home.
 You can find out more about the MET Virtual Tour by clicking here.

 The Uffizi Gallery is located in Florence, Italy.
 It is located in a magnificent building that was constructed between 1560 to 1580.
 It is a treat to just be able to go down the halls of the magnificent old building.

-Thanks to the Medici family who intermediately ruled Florence and parts of Tuscany from 1434 to 1737 the museum has some great ancient statues and busts from Roman duplicates that were never found.
+Thanks to the Medici family, who immediately ruled Florence and parts of Tuscany from 1434 to 1737, the museum has some great ancient statues and busts from Roman duplicates that were never found.

 You can sit back and take the virtual tour of the Uffizi Gallery by clicking here.